jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-- If you already have a large number of VMware GemFire properties declared as `gemfire.` properties (either in `gemfire.properties` or `gfsecurity.properties`) or declared on the Java command-line as JVM System properties (such as `-Dgemfire.name=ExampleCacheName`), you can reuse these property declarations.
+- If you already have a large number of [vmware-gemfire-name] properties declared as `gemfire.` properties (either in `gemfire.properties` or `gfsecurity.properties`) or declared on the Java command-line as JVM System properties (such as `-Dgemfire.name=ExampleCacheName`), you can reuse these property declarations.

-- If you are unfamiliar with SDG’s corresponding properties, you can declare Geode properties instead.
+- If you are unfamiliar with [spring-data-gemfire-name]’s corresponding properties, you can declare [vmware-gemfire-short-name] properties instead.

 - You can take advantage of Spring features, such as Spring profiles.

-- You can also use property placeholders with Geode properties (such as `gemfire.log-level=${external.log-level.property}`).
+- You can also use property placeholders with [vmware-gemfire-short-name] properties (such as `gemfire.log-level=${external.log-level.property}`).